Even Cowgirls Get the Blues (song)

-In 1986, the song appeared on the collaborative studio project by Johnny Cash and Waylon Jennings.
-The song was recorded as a duet between both artists and was the sixth track of their album Heroes.
-In 1993, it was released on Rodney Crowell's compilation album Greatest Hits.
-It was the second track on the compilation.

 Lynn Anderson version

 "Even Cowgirls Get the Blues" was notably recorded by American country artist Lynn Anderson in 1980.
 It became a minor hit that year in North America.
 Anderson's version was recorded at the Columbia Studio in April 1980, located in Nashville, Tennessee.
 The session was produced by Gary Klein and Charles Koppelman, her first production assignment with the pair.

 "Even Cowgirls Get the Blues" was first released as a single in May 1980.
 The song spent 13 weeks on the Billboard Hot Country Singles chart before reaching number 26 in September 1980.
 It also became a top 40 hit on the Canadian RPM Country Songs chart, reaching number 23 the same year.
 The song was issued on Anderson's 1980 studio album of the same name.